-a) HURTFUL COMMENTS e.g. concerning appearance, home situation, race, religion, sexual identity etc. b) THREATS/INTIMIDATION e.g. to beat up, to demand money etc. c) DAMAGE or THEFT e.g. of or to the clothing, equipment or belongings of a pupil. d) PHYSICAL ASSAULT e.g. p oushing, shoving, tripping, beating up etc. e) ISOLATION e.g. deliberately not including or not talking to a pupil f) CYBER-BULLYING e.g using social media as in a), b) or e)
+a) HURTFUL COMMENTS e.g. concerning appearance, home situation, race, religion, sexual identity etc. b) THREATS/INTIMIDATION e.g. to beat up, to demand money etc. c) DAMAGE or THEFT belongings e.g. of or to the clothing, equipment or of a pupil.

+- d) PHYSICAL ASSAULT e.g. pushing, shoving, tripping, beating up etc. - e.g. deliberately not including or not talking to a pupil f) CYPER RULLYING e.g. deliberately not including or not talking to a - f) CYBER-BULLYING e.g using social media as in a), b) or e)